openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 #.
 Select **Edit Team**.
 #.
 On the **Instructor Tools** bar, select **Edit Membership**.
 #.
 On the team's **Membership** page, select **Remove** next to the name of
    the learner who you want to remove from the team.

-..
-Must learners be removed one by one, or can multiples be selected?

-..
-Is there a button to confirm the removal or members?
+#.
+In the confirmation message, select **Remove**.

+   You see a confirmation that the learner has been removed from the team.
+   The spot that the learner previously occupied on the team becomes avaiable to another learner.

 .. _Delete a Team: